 All the objects which are created dynamically (using new in C++ and Java) are allocated memory in the heap.
 If we go on creating objects we might get Out Of Memory error since it is not possible to allocate heap memory to objects.
 So we need to clear heap memory by releasing memory for all those objects which are no longer referenced by the program (or the unreachable objects) so that the space is made available for subsequent new objects.
 This memory can be released by the programmer itself but it seems to be an overhead for the programmer, here garbage collection comes to our rescue, and it automatically releases the heap memory for all the unreferenced objects.

 Mark and Sweep Algorithm

-- Root is a variable that refer to an object and is directly accessible by local variable.
+- The root is a variable that refers to an object and is directly accessible by a local variable.
 We will assume that we have one root only.

 Note: If we have more than one root, then we simply have to call Mark() for all the root variables.

 As the name suggests it “sweeps” the unreachable objects i.e. it clears the heap memory for all the unreachable objects.
 All those objects whose marked value is set to false are cleared from the heap memory, for all other objects (reachable objects) the marked bit is set to true.

 Now the mark value for all the reachable objects is set to false since we will run the algorithm (if required) and again we will go through the mark phase to mark all the reachable objects.

 If markedBit(p) = true then

 markedBit(p) = false

 The mark-and-sweep algorithm is called a tracing garbage collector because it traces out the entire collection of objects that are directly or indirectly accessible by the program.